 like dark nights and rough seas, please be sure this too shall pass.
 This is a timed phenomenon and we shall come out stronger.

-C. Connect to family & friends living
+C. Connect to family & friends living with you.

 In the hustle-bustle of daily life, in the rat race of life to nowhere… Yes, times like these are good moments to connect to one another living under the same roof, spouse, children, parents, sibling, roommates, or neighbor living across the lawn or balcony.

-discover a life that we all have been yearning for all this time.
+Take a moment out to know one another and discover a life that we all have been yearning for all this time.

 D. Use virtual world/ social media fruitfully.